 To be an Animal is to live against your instincts.

-Instincts are fixed, using stories to extend instincts is a very powerful human tool.
-Stories allow a person to evolve in real time.
+Instincts are fixed.
+Using stories to extend instincts is a potent human tool.
+Stories allow a person to evolve in real-time.
 Stories are flexible and will change over time.
-Stories permit a person to add in lessons learned as part of their reactions rather than just having fixed instincts.
-Instincts while powerful, still limit you to only react in the same manner over and over again to be exploited against.
+Stories permit people to add in lessons learned as part of their reactions rather than just having fixed instincts.
+Instincts, while powerful, still limit you to only react in the same manner over and over again to be exploited against.

 My role as a teacher is to help you balance out the human and animal sides.